steemian/realTV/API.md

 * Next day starts unless there is only one player left (that player wins) or no player at all (no winner and no points awarded)

 ```
-difficulty = 7*n - 3 		# where n is the number of players on the island
+difficulty = 7*n - 3
+   # where n is the number of non-traitor players currently on the island
 ```

 <center>